 Must return the string to be redrawn.

-The existence of this callback defines the callback operation mode of the matrix.
+IMPORTANT: The existance of this callback defines the callback operation mode of the matrix.

-VALUE_EDIT_CB: Action generated to notify the application that the value of a cell was changed.
+VALUE_EDIT_CB: Action generated to notify the application that the value of a cell was edited.
 Since it is a notification, it cannot refuse the value modification (which can be done by the "EDITION_CB" callback).
 This callback is usually set in callback mode, but also works in normal mode.

+'''

-''' int function(Ihandle self, int lin, int col, char newval); [ir elem:value_edit(lin, col, newval: string) -> (ret: number) [in 1 elem:value_edit_cb(lin, col, newval: string) -> (ret: number) [i '''
+int function(Ihandle self, int lin, int col, char newval); [ir elem:value_edit_cb(lin, col: number, newval: string) -> (ret: number, newval: string)

+'''